edrlab/bd-comics-manga/Scroll.md

 ![](scroll/portrait_square_fit.png) ![](scroll/landscape_square_fit.png) ![](scroll/portrait_wide_fit.png) ![](scroll/landscape_wide_fit.png)

-### optimize
+### fill

-This corresponds to the notion of "aspect fill". `optimize` (`fill`? `crop`?) means that the fit is done on one dimension, which depends on both the viewport and image aspect ratios, in order to optimize the display of the image.
+This corresponds to the notion of "aspect fill". `fill` (`optimize`? `crop`?) means that the fit is done on one dimension, which depends on both the viewport and image aspect ratios, in order to optimize the display of the image.

 ![](scroll/portrait_square_fill_left.png) ![](scroll/landscape_square_fill.png) ![](scroll/portrait_wide_fill_left.png) ![](scroll/landscape_wide_fill_left.png)